ivaylokenov/CSharp-Web-Server/README.md

 36. Remove the required constructor on the base Controller class and populate the request property automatically
 37. Introduce proper collections for headers, cookies, form and query
 38. Implement service collection and create controllers by using a dependendency resolver with reflection and recursion
+39. Add advanced view engine features

 Potential Tasks:
-- Advanced view engine features
 - Cache
 - Include the view files into the assemblies
 - Allow headers with the same name